Aconcagua Climb with International Mountain Guides

 Aconcagua: The Stone Sentinel

-Although there is no proof that the Incans ever summited Aconcagua it is generally acknowledged that they have at least been very high on the mountain.
-There is evidence of the Incas being at the top of many high Andean mountains and a well preserved mummy was found at 17,060 feet along Aconcagua's Southwest Ridge.
-However, the first non-native expeditions to the mountain didn't begin until 1833 when a prominent German alpinist named Paul Gussfeldt made an unsuccessful attempt.
-The first successful summit didn't come until in 1896-97 a team under the leadership of Edward FitzGerald placed one climber at the top of the peak.
-This was the renowned Swiss mountain guide Matthias Zurbriggen.
+On this big peak, we follow impressive footprints.
+Although there is no proof that the Incans ever summited Aconcagua, it is generally accepted that they have at least been very high on the mountain.
+There is evidence of the Incas being at the top of many high Andean mountains and a well-preserved mummy was found at 17,060 feet along Aconcagua's Southwest Ridge.
+The first non-native expeditions to the mountain didn't begin until 1833 when a prominent German alpinist Paul Gussfeldt made an unsuccessful attempt.
+It was a long stretch to the first successful summit in 1896-97 when a team under the leadership of Edward Fitzgerald placed renowned Swiss mountain guide Matthias Zurbriggen on top.
+That made Aconcagua the highest mountain to have been climbed at the time.
+The great South Face of Aconcagua was later climbed by a French expedition under the leadership of Rene Ferlet in 1954, not long after the French summited the first of the 8000-meter peaks, Annapurna.

 Expedition Prerequisites and Logistics